The proceedings were conducted in a Virtual Committee via video call.

 The Victims Commissioner reported recently that victims are less satisfied than ever that their views are taken into consideration.
 Can the Government assure the House that victim involvement in Parole Board decisions will improve with the passing of this Bill?
 I hope that the amendment will therefore be accepted.
 I know that the Government will point to a future, wider root-and-branch review of the operation of the Parole Board as a way of increasing transparency, but they have an immediate opportunity to do so by accepting Amendment 19.

-My Lords, this amendment, tabled by my noble friend Lady Barker, puts victims right at the centre of the parole functions.
+My Lords, this amendment, tabled by my noble friend Lady Barker, puts victim right at the centre of the parole functions.
 The amendment has two major functions: to ensure that victims are contacted, and to provide victims with information about the Parole Board’s hearing of the case of the prisoner’s parole.
 Much more needs to be done to support victims.
-The issue of strengthening the victims contact scheme as a whole is important and, while associated with the Bill, is beyond the scope of it.
+The issue of strengthening the victim contact scheme as a whole is important and, while associated with the Bill, is beyond the scope of it.
 I look forward to the Minister telling us when his root-and-branch review of the Parole Board will take place.
 “In the fullness of time” was the response we got at Second Reading, and I think we ought to know when full time will be up.

 However, there are matters in the Bill that relate to the Parole Board’s functions and to the work it has to do for victims.
 There are considerations that affect the way the board should engage with victims.
 First, cannot the system be modernised so that victims’ views can be taken by video link, rather than having to travel in person to the prison where the perpetrator is located?
 This process can in itself add to the anguish felt by victims who have struggled to come to terms with the grief they have suffered.
 Sentencing and conviction is just the start of justice for victims.
 The parole process can easily add to a victim’s pain, and it is essential that everything be done to minimise the trauma this can cause, amplified by the heinous crimes committed, which are the subject of the Bill.